sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-write-a-contract.md

 ## Operators

-**scryptTS** is a subset of typescript.
-Only the following typescript operators can be used directly.
+**scryptTS** is a subset of TypeScript.
+Only the following TypeScript operators can be used directly.

 | Operator | Description | Example |